SteveRochaDev/meta-frontend-projects/03-version-control/labs/06-lab-managing-project-in-github/README.md

 - Practiced editing a file and reviewing changes with `git diff`.
 - Reinforced proper Git workflow for collaborative projects.

+**Note:** This lab simulates the fork, edit, and commit workflow.
+All changes are on the `lab-forking` branch.

 ## Status
 Lab completed successfully.
 **Grade:** 100%